Knowing how to choose a healthy cooking oil can be confusing.

 2. Oils high in monounsaturated fats such as avocado oil and olive oil are more stable than polyunsaturated fats, but they are not recommended for cooking.

-It is better to add them to warm food immediately after cooking.
+It’s best to use them raw or to add them to warm food immediately after cooking.

 3. Saturated fats such as coconut oil and butter are the most heat-resistant fats, which makes them safe oils for cooking.